kirscheeh/classificationBenchmark/protocol/protocol.md

 ***Figure X: Classification Results for CCMetagen, CS Even, GridION, Default Database*** <br> <br>

 CCMetagen is not able to classify 26.736% of the reads of CS Even and 19.458% of the reads could not be assigned to a taxon on species level.
 The remaining reads are assigned to species with abundances between 1.795% (Enterococcus faecalis) and 16.309 (*Bacillus spizizenii*).
 In general, CCMetagen is able to classify 5 species correctly (Figure). *Limosilactobacillus fermentum* and *Bacillus spizizenii* are, however, close relatives to *Lactobacillus fermentum* and *Bacillus subtilis* [QUELLE].
-Again, the default databse does not include fungal genomes, therefore those cannot be considered here.
+Again, the default database does not include fungal genomes, therefore those cannot be considered here.

 Considering the CS Log sample sequenced with GridION, CCMetagen is able to assign 71.494% of reads to *Listeria monocytogenes* and 2.822% to *Pseudomonas aeruginosa*.
 0.279% are assigned to others and 25.405% are unclassified.